-Thus, the directors of the Company concluded that the Group has no de-facto control over Ezhou Zhongjinguotou nor does the Group have significant influence over Ezhou Zhongjinguotou.
+Thus, the directors of the Company concluded that the Group has no de-facto control over Ezhou Zhongjinguotou nor does the Group have significant influence over Ezhou Zhongginguotou.

 At 30 June 2020, the fair value of the Group's equity investment in Ezhou Zhongjinguotou classified as financial asset at FVTPL amounted to HK\$19,421,000.
+During the year ended 30 June 2021, the Group has disposed its investment of Ezhou Zhongjinguotou, and no such balance noted as at the year end.
 Further details are set out in note 19(ii)(e).